studiodumbar/kirby-extensions/plugins/figure/readme.md

-# Figure Plugin
+# Figure plugin

-This is a plugin for [Kirby](http://getkirby.com/) that generates an image in a figure, with a lot of possible options.
-Cropratio, alt-tag or (optinionated) lazyload are one of the many possibilities.
+A plugin for [Kirby CMS](http://getkirby.com) that generates an image in a figure tag, with a lot of options: among others crop ratio, alt-tag and (an opinionated) lazyload setting.

 ## Installation

 Put the `figure` folder in `/site/plugins`.

+Update the contents of the included `template.php` file to your likings and setup.

 ## How to use it